About Xerosis - Xerotic Eczema

 The symptoms of dry skin include itching, flaking, and fine lines.
 Xerosis of the foot is common in patients with diabetes and can lead to severe complications, such as ulcers and infections.

 One way to treat xerotic eczema is to avoid scratching the affected area and to apply an anti-itch moisturizing lotion frequently.
 Furthermore, decrease your baths to a maximum of one every other day, if possible.
 Many patients decrease to one or two baths per week, spot bathing as necessary between baths.

-Since the second most common cause is the usage of harsh antibacterial soaps, a simple practical solution is to avoid them as much as possible and substitute them with gentle like the Dermasil moisturizing cleansing bar.
+Since the second most common cause is the usage of harsh antibacterial soaps, a simple practical solution is to avoid them as much as possible and substitute them with gentle like the Dermasil moisturizing cleansing cream.
 Unfortunately most harsh soaps on the market are contributing to dry skin.

 Fight dry skin by returning moisture to the skin.
 You can increase the humidity in your home during the winter months with a humidifier.
 You can ad moisture to your skin by applying moisturizing oils or lotions, using mild soaps when bathing, and avoiding rubbing the skin dry after a shower or bath.
 Instead, pat gently with a towel.
 The best time to moisturize is right after a shower or bath.
 Maintaining a balanced diet, exercising, and drinking plenty of water contribute to healthy, supple skin.
 If you must spend time in the sun, wear a sunscreen with a sun protection factor (SPF) of 15 or higher.
 If you are a diagnosed diabetic, have your feet examined regularly for signs of xerosis and its complications.